Our National Conversation

 • prioritize user feedback to increase user engagement, improve their expectations, as well as site functionality

-• bigger color contrasts to improve accessibility
+• design consistency and bigger color contrasts to improve accessibility

-what can we do with this research?
+What did we do with the previously done research?

-priority adjustments
+Priority adjustments

+Users were confused about ONC’s goal when they first looked at the site.
 We wanted to address this by aligning our redesign with their initial expectations.
 We started by working on decluttering and improving consistency on the homepage’s redesign.
-Once those designs were finalized, we would use this page and its components to help us design the layout for every other page.

 Here were some designs from the previous ONC website and some pertinent suggestions/changes that were made accomplish our redesign goals.

-positive feedback
+Positive feedback

 • 5/5 users were able to understand ONC’s mission through the website